ICE Brings a Bitter Chill to Minnesota

 But for what?
 I enjoyed my career.
 I found purpose in work.
 It lifted me out of a difficult period in my 20s when I was floundering and making risky, unhealthy choices.
 And, combined with my husband’s astute investing, the income got both of our sons through college and allowed us to help with down payments on their homes.

-Now, as a healthy (so far) retiree of comfortable means, I am supposed to build a life of leisure that runs contrary to my nature.
+Now, as a healthy (so far) retiree of comfortable means, I am supposed to build a life of leisure, which runs contrary to my nature.
 Friends urge me to travel and read more books; and though I am doing more of each — including a first-time trip to London last April — I am noticing a cautiousness that has stifled me throughout adulthood, a tendency to default to the familiar.

 A leisurely ride on Amtrak to visit friends in Chicago and a stop in North Carolina last spring for my niece’s wedding enroute to see my older son in London were enjoyable, relationship-building experiences.
 But they didn’t stretch me.
 I didn’t challenge myself to take a solo train trip, which I promised myself I’d do after retirement.
 I didn’t immerse myself in a different culture or venture on a Civil Rights tour of the south, which long has intrigued me.